rathinaraja/MRI_Ultrasound_Visualizer/README.md

 <a name="readme-top"></a>
 # MRI & Ultrasound Biopsy Visualizer

+The visualizer was implemented entirely in **Python rather than relying on an interactive 3D Slicer session**, providing a lightweight, reproducible, and fully scriptable workflow.
+This approach also reduces the additional memory and graphics overhead associated with loading multiple volumetric images, surface meshes, and biopsy trajectories simultaneously in 3D Slicer.

-A Python framework that reconstructs TCIA's prostate MRI-ultrasound fusion biopsy visualizations programmatically — no 3D Slicer session required.
-For each case, it renders the prostate gland, any suspicious lesions, and every tracked biopsy needle track in both 3D and standard 2D radiological views, then packages everything into one summary image.
+It is a **Python-based framework that programmatically reconstructs the TCIA prostate MRI–ultrasound fusion biopsy visualizations** without requiring 3D Slicer during execution.
+For each patient case, the framework renders the prostate gland, MRI-defined suspicious lesions, and all tracked biopsy needle trajectories in both **3D and standard 2D radiological views**, and then integrates these components into a single comprehensive summary visualization for convenient review and interpretation.

 ---